peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ## Replacement Strategies

-Because there are a limited number of entries in a transposition table, and because in modern chess programs they can fill up very quickly, it is necessary to have a scheme by which the program can decide which entries would be most valuable to keep, i.e. a replacement scheme [[19]](#cite_note-19) .
+Because there are a limited number of entries in a transposition table, and because in modern chess programs they can fill up very quickly, it is necessary to have a scheme by which the program can decide which entries would be most valuable to keep, i.e. a replacement scheme <a id="cite-note-19" href="#cite-ref-19">[19]</a> .
 Replacement schemes are used to solve an index collision, when a program attempts to store a position in a table slot that already has a different entry in it.
 There are two opposing considerations to replacement schemes: